punchagan/earworm/README.md

 with the metadata.

 The CSV file **must** have the following columns `filename` and `title`, and any additional ones you may want.
+A template can be generated using the tool -- see step 3 below.

 1. To get started create a copy of the example config file: